AnyBody/sphere-on-sphere_shoulder_model/README.md

 ## How to Run a Simulation
 1. Open `GH_2spheres.main.any`.
-2. (Optional) Select a study (e.g., abduction vs flexion) if multiple are defined.
+2. (Optional) Select a study (e.g., abduction) if multiple are defined.
 3. Run: Kinematics → Inverse Dynamics (FDK will iterate internally on allowed DOFs).
 4. Export desired outputs via `AnyOutputFile.any` or add custom `AnyOutputFile` statements.

 ### Evaluating Moment Arms
-Scripts such as `EvaluateAbductionMomentArm.any` can be included or loaded after the main file to compute functional muscle leverage in specific planes.
+Scripts such as `EvaluateAbductionMomentArm.any` can be included or loaded after the main file to compute functional muscle moment arm in specific planes.

 ## Parameterization
 Central user-editable inputs live in `Input/InputVariables.any`.